easypanel-io/website/docs/05-templates/wikijs/index.md

 ## Description

-Wiki.js is a powerful and extensible open source Wiki software that makes documentation a joy to write.
-It can be installed on virtually any platform and is compatible with multiple databases.
-The admin area allows for easy management of the wiki, and the performance is optimized with the Node.js engine.
-The appearance of the wiki can be fully customized, and it can be made public, private, or a mix of both.
-Wiki.js is scalable and can be installed on a variety of hardware.
-Installation is quick and easy with step-by-step guides available.
-It also offers a wide range of modules that can be turned on/off as needed.
-Authentication options include built-in authentication, social authentication, and enterprise authentication.
-Two-factor authentication is also supported.
-Wiki.js is open source and has a large number of integrations available.
-It is supported by sponsors and backers, and donations are welcome.
-The official documentation provides detailed information on installation, configuration, and usage.
-Developers can extend Wiki.js with modules, themes, and translations.
+Wiki.js is a powerful and extensible open source Wiki software designed to make documentation a joy to write.
+It features a beautiful and intuitive interface that can be fully customized to your liking, including a light and dark mode.
+The software is compatible with various platforms and databases, including PostgreSQL, MySQL, MariaDB, MS SQL Server, and SQLite.
+With Wiki.js, you can manage all aspects of your wiki using the extensive and intuitive admin area.
+The software is built with performance in mind, running on the blazing fast Node.js engine.
+It is designed to intelligently make use of available resources, making it scalable whether it&#39;s on a tiny Raspberry Pi or on a high performance VM in the cloud.
+Wiki.js also allows you to control the privacy of your wiki, making it public, completely private, or a mix of both.
+It offers a wide range of modules that can be turned on/off on demand, catering to the unique needs of different teams.
+These modules include authentication, editors, history, localization, media assets, rendering, search, storage, user management, and themes.
+Wiki.js is proudly licensed under AGPLv3 and has been downloaded over 50 million times.

 ## Benefits

-- Easy Documentation: Wiki.js provides a beautiful and intuitive interface for writing documentation, making it a joy to use.
+- Powerful and Extensible: Wiki.js is the most powerful and extensible open source Wiki software available.
+It offers a wide range of features and modules that can be customized to meet the specific needs of your team.
+- Beautiful and Intuitive Interface: Make documentation a joy to write with Wiki.js's beautiful and intuitive interface.
+The user-friendly design makes it easy to create and manage your wiki pages.
-- Flexible Installation: Wiki.js can be installed on virtually any platform and is compatible with multiple databases, giving you the freedom to choose the setup that works best for you.
+- Install Anywhere: Wiki.js can be installed on virtually any platform and is compatible with popular databases like PostgreSQL, MySQL, MariaDB, MS SQL Server, and SQLite.
+You have the flexibility to choose the hosting environment that works best for your team.
-- Intuitive Administration: The admin area of Wiki.js allows for easy management of all aspects of your wiki, making it simple to customize and control your documentation.
-- High Performance: Wiki.js is built with performance in mind, running on the blazing fast Node.js engine to ensure a smooth and efficient experience.
-- Customizable Appearance: You can fully customize the appearance of your wiki, including a light and dark mode, to match your branding and preferences.
+- Easy Administration: Manage all aspects of your wiki using the extensive and intuitive admin area.
+You can easily customize the appearance of your wiki, manage user access and permissions, and configure authentication options.
-- Flexible Access Control: You can make your wiki public, completely private, or a mix of both, allowing you to control who can access and contribute to your documentation.
-- Scalable Solution: Whether you're running Wiki.js on a small Raspberry Pi or a high-performance VM in the cloud, it intelligently utilizes the available resources to ensure optimal performance.
+- High Performance: Wiki.js is built on the blazing fast Node.js engine, ensuring optimal performance.
+Whether you're running it on a small Raspberry Pi or a high-performance VM in the cloud, Wiki.js intelligently utilizes available resources.
-- Easy Installation: With step-by-step install guides available for all platforms, you can get started with Wiki.js in just a few minutes.

 ## Features

 - Authentication: Wiki.js offers built-in authentication with self-registration and password recovery capabilities.
-It also supports 3rd-party authentication services like Google, Facebook, Microsoft, GitHub, Discord, Slack, and more.
-Enterprise authentication options include LDAP, SAML, CAS, Auth0, Okta, Azure AD, and more.
-Two-factor authentication is available for supported authentication modules.
+You can also integrate with third-party authentication services like Google, Facebook, Microsoft, GitHub, and more.
+- Modules: Customize your wiki by enabling or disabling modules based on your team's needs.
+Wiki.js offers a wide range of modules for features like editing, history tracking, localization, media assets, rendering, search, storage, and user management.
-- Open Source: Wiki.js is released under the AGPL-v3 license, which means it's not just free to use, but anyone can contribute new features and help fix bugs.
+- Open Source: Wiki.js is an open source project released under the AGPL-v3 license.
+This means anyone can contribute new features and help improve the software.
+It's not just about being free, it's about fostering a collaborative community.
-- Integrations: Wiki.js offers over 50 integrations with external services, including Git, AWS, Azure, Google Cloud, Facebook, and Algolia.
-These integrations enhance authentication, logging, rendering, search, and storage capabilities.
+- External Integrations: Connect your wiki with external services for authentication, logging, rendering, search, and storage.
+Wiki.js supports integrations with popular platforms like Git, AWS, Azure, Google Cloud, Facebook, and Algolia.
-- Sponsors & Backers: Wiki.js is made possible thanks to generous sponsors and backers who support the open source project.
-Their contributions help fund the development and maintenance of Wiki.js.
+- Sponsors and Backers: Wiki.js is made possible thanks to generous sponsors and backers.
+By supporting the project, you contribute to its ongoing development and improvement.
-- Documentation: The official documentation for Wiki.js provides comprehensive guides and references for both users and developers.
-It covers installation, configuration, usage, modules, themes, translations, and more.

 ## Links